AdobeDocs/campaign-classic.nl-NL/help/delivery/using/steps-validating-the-delivery.md

 >[!NOTE]
 >
 >**[!UICONTROL Arbitration]** typologieën van het type worden gebruikt in het kader van het beheer van de verkoopdruk .
-Zie [deze sectie](../../campaign/using/about-marketing-resource-management.md)voor meer informatie.
+For more on this, refer to [this section](../../campaign/using/about-marketing-resource-management.md).

 ## De goedkeuringsmodus wijzigen {#changing-the-approval-mode}